TheRealAdityaxXD/TheRealAdityaxXD/README.md

 ## 🤝 Let’s Build Something Amazing!

-If you're interested in collaboration, open-source contributions, or project ideas —
+If you're interested in collaboration, game server development, bot creation, or open-source contributions —
 **feel free to connect and reach out!**

 ---